Table of Contents

 Federated login and Single Sign-On (SSO)

 In insurance, users rarely operate within a single system or organization.
-Policyholders, agents, brokers, MGAs, and embedded partners often need access across multiple portals or platforms—many of which are managed by different entities.
-That’s where federated authentication comes in.
+Policyholders, agents, brokers, MGAs, and embedded partners often need access across multi-party ecosystems with multiple portals or platforms—many of which are managed by different entities.

 Federated authentication allows users to log in once using credentials from a trusted third party, like a broker’s corporate login or a customer’s personal account, and gain access to external systems without needing to create and manage new credentials.
 This makes access faster, more secure, and far less prone to credential reuse or mismanagement.